asmit-mit/autonav-ws/src/goal_calculator/README.md

 ## Overview

 The **Goal Calculator** is a critical component designed to generate intermediate navigation goals for the bot.
-It ensures the bot navigates effectively between GPS waypoints and through unmapped portions of the course, enabling smooth traversal in navigation.
+It ensures the bot navigates effectively between GPS waypoints and through unmapped portions of the course.

 ---

 ## Why a Goal Calculator is Needed

 - **Insufficient GPS Points**: The course provides only a few GPS coordinates, which are insufficient for the bot to navigate the entire course.
-- **Intermediate Goals**: The Goal Calculator generates intermediate goals:
+- **Intermediate Goals**: The Goal Calculator generates intermediate goals using lane data:
   - Before the bot reaches a GPS waypoint.
   - After all GPS waypoints are visited, allowing continuous navigation.
 - **Flexible Navigation**: The intermediate goals act as a general directional guide rather than precise lane-following markers.